 Ascent To Kök-Töbe for Views & Attractions

-Here you can see the Almaty Tower, one of the tallest TV towers in the world, at 375m.
-Unfortunately the tower cannot be visited.
+There you can see the Almaty Tower, one of the tallest TV towers in the world, at 375m.
+Unfortunately, the tower cannot be visited.
 The engineers forgot to include a fire escape in the original project so it’s not considered safe.

 Delve Into Kazakhstan’s History at the State Museum

 This State Museum is a must for anyone with even a passing interest in Kazakh history and culture.
-The exhibits housed in this purpose built structure encompass many important periods in the history of the country – from the Bronze Age to the present day.
-Check out the gleaming golden artefacts in the ‘Hall of Gold’, the interesting ethnographic displays with a fully-kitted out yurt, old costumes and horse and camel related items, and more modern displays on the 4th floor where you can see more from the 20th and 21st Centuries.
+The exhibits housed in this structure encompass many important periods in the history of the country – from the Bronze Age to the present day.
+Check out the gleaming golden artifacts in the ‘Hall of Gold’, the interesting ethnographic displays with a fully-kitted out yurt, old costumes, and horse and camel-related items, and more modern displays on the 4th floor where you can see more from the 20th and 21st Centuries.

 Enjoy the Best Art Collection in the Country

 Another top cultural attraction here is the Kazakhstan Museum of Arts.
 There is a good collection of Russian and Western European Art, but particularly of note are the excellent Kazakh handicrafts that you will find here.
 You should also take a little time to explore outside the art museum, as an interesting collection of abstract sculptures can be seen on the grounds.